jvde-github/AIS-catcher/README.md

 AIS-catcher is created for research and educational purposes under the MIT license.
 DO NOT rely upon this software including for navigation and/or safety of life or property purposes.

-AIS-catcher is developed to provide a platform that caters for continuous improvements.
+AIS-catcher is developed to provide a platform that enables continuous improvements.
 Any suggestions, observation or sharing of recordings for setups where the current models are struggling is highly appreciated!
-The algorithm behind the default receiver model was self made by investigating signals and trying different ways to get a coherent model running.
-So far, I have not come across the approach but undoubtly, with such a widely researched area, it might exist.
+The algorithm behind the default receiver model was self made by investigating signals and trying different ways to get a coherent model running and keeping it simple at the same time.
+So far I have not come across the approach but undoubtly, in such a widely researched area, it might exist.
 Nevertheless it looks promising as a starting point for further developments.
-If I have some more free time I will try to expand on my blog.
+If I have some more free time I will try to expand.

 ## Usage
 ````